xushengfeng/eSearch/README_en.md

 ## Q&A

+### Win7 and Win8 are no longer supported

+Electron officially no longer supports Win7 and Win8, so eSearch no longer supports it either.

+But you can compile it yourself, see [Documentation](./docs/use/qa.md#兼容性), some features may not be available.

+### Download the dependency library

+Most Windows will prompt you to download the dependent library after installation.
+This is because the screenshot library is needed.
+Clicking Download will automatically open Microsoft's official website for download.
+It may need to be restarted after installation is complete.

 ### No response when clicking on Gnome

 Gnome users need to install the [appindicator](https://extensions.gnome.org/extension/615/appindicator-support/) plugin to use the system tray.

+### mac alert file is corrupt

+Mac has put some restrictions on dmg downloads from the Internet.

+You can search for keywords such as "mac" and "file corruption" on the Internet.
+Different versions of the system apply different methods.

 ### Why choose electron